French Resistance: Nazi occupation

-One of the conditions of the armistice was forcing the French to pay their own occupation.
+One of the conditions of the armistice was that the French must pay for their own occupation.
 This amounted to about 20 million German Reichsmarks per day, a sum that, in May 1940, was approximately equivalent to four hundred million French francs.
-The artificial exchange rate of the Reichsmark versus the Franc had been established as one mark to twenty francs.
-Due to the overvaluation of German currency, the occupiers were able to make seemingly fair and honest requisitions and purchases while, operating a system of organized plunder.
+The artificial exchange rate of the Reichsmark versus the franc had been established as one mark to twenty francs.
+Due to the overvaluation of German currency, the occupiers were able to make seemingly fair and honest requisitions and purchases while operating a system of organized plunder.
 Prices soared, leading to widespread food shortages and malnutrition, particularly among children, the elderly, and members of the working class engaged in physical labour.
 Labour shortages also plagued the French economy because hundreds of thousands of French workers were requisitioned and transferred to Germany for compulsory labour under the Service du Travail Obligatoire (STO).

 The labour shortage was worsened by the large number of French prisoners of war held in Germany.
 Beyond these hardships and dislocations, the occupation became increasingly unbearable.
 Regulations, censorship, propaganda and nightly curfews all played a role in establishing an atmosphere of fear and repression.
 French women consorting with German soldiers angered many French men, though often the women had to do so to acquire food for themselves and their families.

 As reprisals for Resistance activities, the authorities established harsh forms of collective punishment.
 For example, the Soviet resistance in August 1941 led to thousands of hostages taken from the population.
 A typical policy statement read, "After each further incident, a number, reflecting the seriousness of the crime, shall be shot."
 During the occupation, an estimated 30,000 French civilian hostages were shot to intimidate others who were involved in acts of resistance.
 German troops occasionally engaged in massacres such as the Oradour-sur-Glane massacre, in which an entire village was razed and almost every resident murdered because of persistent resistance in the vicinity.

-In early 1943, the Vichy authorities created a paramilitary group, the Milice (militia), to combat the Resistance.
-They worked alongside German forces that, by the end of 1942, were stationed throughout France.
+In early 1943, the Vichy authorities created a paramilitary group, the Milice (militia), officially led by Pierre Laval, but operated by Joseph Darnand to combat the Resistance.
+This group worked alongside German forces that, by the end of 1942, were stationed throughout France.
 The group collaborated closely with the Nazis, similar to the Gestapo security forces in Germany.
 Their actions were often brutal and included torture and execution of Resistance suspects.
 After the liberation of France in the summer of 1944, the French executed many of the estimated 25,000 to 35,000 miliciens for their collaboration with the Nazis.
 Many of those who escaped arrest fled to Germany, where they were incorporated into the Charlemagne Division of the Waffen SS.